clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

 \begin{center}Table 1\end{center}
 \

 For example, a given subscription can be terminated unilaterally either by the Subscriber or the Provider.
-The general rule here is to refund any extra funds to the party *not* doing the cancelling.
+The general rule here is to refund any extra funds to the party not cancelling.
 This eliminates the potential for one party to benefit monetarily from cancelling the service.

 Proration is also an important consideration.
 Without proration, Providers would be given more than deserved for most initial payments from Subscribers (ie, anyone who doesn't sign up on the exact day of a new cycle).
 As such, the contract makes a proration calculation with each new signup: